Dental Anesthesia Options

 Cases that require general/total anaesthesia

-- Where the operation carries respiratory risks
+- Where the operation carries respiratory or other medical risks

 - Where the process takes a long time

 Local anaesthetics are safe.
 However, there are some side effects that patients may experience, including:

 Toxicity can be local or systemic.
 Symptoms of anaesthetic toxicity typically do not last long.
 However, they can cause a significant level of discomfort and in extremely rare cases, can be fatal.
 Some of the symptoms include prolonged tongue numbness, dizziness, metallic taste, difficulty in visual and auditory focus and disorientation.
 These signs dissipate after about 4 hours, during which the concentration of the anaesthetic will have reduced.

 In serious cases, symptoms may include cardiac arrest, respiratory problems, and hypertension.

 Most dental anaesthetics contain a preservative, sodium bisulfite or metabisulfite.
 These are added to the anaesthetic to aide the epinephrine in staying active.
 Allergic reactions to these preservatives or the epinephrine in the anaesthetic may manifest themselves as rashes, reddish patches on the skin and intense itching.
 Methylparaben (another preservative that may be used in local anaesthetics) can also cause an allergic reaction.
 A reaction to the adrenaline or epinephrine can also cause severe tachycardia (very rapid heart rate) for some time.

 This is a neurological disorder where the patients experience a burning or prickling feeling in the limbs.
 This happens when there is prolonged pressure on a nerve, and usually goes away after the pressure is reduced.